SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Minimum distance to a herdable game entity to make it change ownership.

 **strength**
 Comparison value for situations when the game entity competes with other game entities for a herdable.
-The game entity with the highest `strength` value will always be prefered, even if other game entities fulfill the condition set by `mode` in `Hardable` better.
+The game entity with the highest `strength` value will always be prefered, even if other game entities fulfill the condition set by `mode` in `Herdable` better.

 **allowed_types**
 Whitelist of game entity types that can be herded.